carsonip/cuhk-cse-vpn-ubuntu-scripts/README.md

 # CUHK CSE VPN Script for Ubuntu 14.04+

+This repo is not actively maintained.
+Feel free to maintain your own fork.

 ## Background

 This script was originally written by [@nnkken](https://github.com/nnkken) and is now modified by [@carsonip](https://github.com/carsonip) to reflect the changes in the CUHK CSE VPN systems.